There was only now. I guess that’s all there ever really is, right?

 I repeat the question out loud, but the thick mist is a poor listener, and an even poorer companion.
 It’s cold and aloof, this mist, but it’s all over me like puppies, all through me like sadness, and all around me like Death.

 Grim, ubiquitous, unsmiling Death has seen to it I’m the only one who didn’t die.

 “To what purpose?”
 Talking to the mist again.
-The question sounds like ‘why?’, but it”s not the same thing.
-A purpose implies a task t be done completed, something left incomplete that needs to be finished so that the next task is revealed, or reveals that another question lies in wait.
+The question sounds like ‘why?, but it’s not the same thing.
+A purpose implies a task to be completed, something left incomplete that needs to be finished so the next task is revealed, or reveals that another question lies in wait.

 I realize also that I’m lost.

 I couldn’t go back if I wanted to, and I wouldn’t know what to go back to claim.